cody0710/cody0710/README.md

 - Hi there, I’m cody0710.
 Here I'm using one of my pseudo-accounts that I have been using since Microsoft M&A'ed the hotmail 25 years ago.
-- You can contact me at cody0710@hotmail.com but please don't send me any sales promotions, commercial marketing canpaigns, or something else ;)
+- You can contact me at cody0710@hotmail.com but please don't send me any sales promotions, commercial marketing campaigns, or something else ;)
 - Speaking of current activities here, I'm working on organizing useful URL link lists that might help you pass Microsoft Azure Certifications and AWS Certs.
 - Please sit back and relax when you are browsing at the URL links.
 I wouldn't say they are a compilation of cheat sheets but rather they are regaraded as crib notes.
 - Might I remind you first, if you mastered all the contents that'll show you as described hereinafter, I'm sure you'll pass them with no hustle or stressed-out mind.